-Minnesota allows the purchase and holding of easements protecting axess to solar and wand energy.
+Minnesota allows the purchase and holding of easements protecting access to solar and wind energy.
 The easement must specify the following information:

-Required Contents - Any deed, will, or other instrument that ereates a solar or wind easement shall include, but the contents are not limited to:
+Required Contents - Any deed, will, or other instrument that creates a solar or wind easement shall include, but the contents are not limited to:

-- (a) A description of the real property subject to the easement and a description of the real property benefiting from the solar or mind easement; and - (b) For solar easements, a description of the vertical and horizontal angles, expressed in degrees and measured from the site of the solar easement are energy system, at which the solar easement extends over the real property subject to the easement, or any other description which defines the three dimensional space, or the place and times of day in which an obstruction to direct simblify is prohibited or limited, - (c) A description of the vertical and horizontal angles, expressed in degrees, and distances from the site of the wind power system in which an obstruction to the winds is prohibited or limited; - (d) Any terms or conditions under which the easement is granted or may be terminated; - (e) Any provisions for compensation of the owner of the real property benefiting from the easement in the event of interference with the enjoyment of the easement, or compensation of the owner of the real property subject to the easement for maintaining the easement;
+- (a) A description of the real property subject to the easement and a description of the real property benefiting from the solar or wind easement; and - (b) For solar easements, a description of the vertical and horizontal angles, expressed in degrees and measured from the site of the solar energy system, at which the solar easement extends over the real property subject to the easement, or any other description which defines the three dimensional space, or the place and times of day in which an obstruction to direct similable is probibiled or limited; - (i) A description of the vertical and horizontal angles, expressed in degrees, and distances from the site of the wind power system in which an obstruction to the winds is prohibited or limited; - (d) Any terms or conditions under which the easement is granted or may be terminated. - e) Any provisions for compensation of the owner of the real property benefiting from the easement in the event of interference with the enjoyment of the easement, or compensation of the owner of the real property subject to the easement for maintaining the easement; - (f) Any other provisions necessary or desirable to execute the instrument.

-(f) Any other provisions necessary or desirable to - Source: Minnesota Stat.
+Source: Minnesota Stat.
 500.30 Subd.
 3.